leewc/leewc.github.io/_posts/blog/2016-06-21-ead-opt-what-to-expect.md

 ---
 title: What to Expect from the EAD/OPT Application Process
-excerpt: A walk-through on the status changes and process for the I-765 appication, especially after applying.
+# excerpt A walk-through on the status changes and process for the I-765 appication, especially after applying.
 modified:
 tags: [visa, opt, ead]
 image: